akram443/CREATE_SIMULATED_TRAJECTORY/README.md

 noise_size --> noise size that shows
 mean --> mean of the data that sampled standard_dev --> standard devivation of the data

+all parameters affect the noise and shape of round in images and also add path_to_folder parameter to save images in specific path and the format is like 'G://final_project//roundabout'